Blaisorblade/agda-vm-sample/README.md

 # README

-This is a sample repo to set up an Agda virtual machine image.
+This is a sample repo to set up an Agda virtual machine image, for instance to distribute a proof with the associated theorem prover.

-This is currently unsupported and untested, I am trying to make this helpful.
+This is currently unsupported and semi-tested, I am trying to make this helpful but no guarantees.
+If you are looking for something easy to use which requires no fiddling, this is probably not for you and it might require additional effort.

 This material is released under MIT license.